NicolasHug/Surprise/README.md

 from recsys import evaluate

-# Load the movielens-100k dataset and split it into 3 folds for
+# Load the movielens-100k dataset (it will be downloaded if needed),
-# cross-validation.
+# and split it into 3 folds for cross-validation.
 data = Dataset.load_builtin('ml-100k')
 data.split(n_folds=3)